m5231132/cnn_by_keras/README.md

-simple cnn code by keras
+simple cnn and fine-turning code by keras